Home Reports France Food and Beverage Ecommerce Industry Report

 Paid Media Trends for France Food and Beverage Stores

-Paid Media Investment Remains Far Below Global Benchmarks
+Paid Media Investment Remains Modest Relative to Global Benchmarks

 Organic Social for France Food and Beverage Stores